roryharder/roryharder.github.io/index.md

 * Clearing up Clouds: Underspecification in Demonstrative Communication, Accepted at the *Canadian Journal of Philosophy*.  (<a href="https://philpapers.org/rec/HARCUC">PhilPapers</a>)
 * Joint Attention and Communication, *Inquiry: An Interdisciplinary Journal of Philosophy* (<a href="https://www.tandfonline.com/doi/abs/10.1080/0020174X.2022.2074101">Journal</a>/<a href="https://philpapers.org/rec/HARJAA-6">PhilPapers</a>)
-* [A paper on the formal semantics of demonstratives and definite descriptions], *Revise and Resubmit*
+* [A paper on the formal semantics of demonstratives and definite descriptions], *Revise and Resubmit*.
-* A Tale of Two Theories of Mind, *Manuscript in Progress*
+* Mindreading De Facto and De Re, *Manuscript in Preparation*.

 <a href="Harder_Rory_202206_PhD_thesis.pdf">Here</a> is my dissertation.